Bootable SPI flash

 The main U-Boot binary can get a more complete implementation for handling SPI flash, also with a full write support by making use of the driver model and the existing SPI framework.
 However please also see the "Security considerations" section below, because it might be unreasonable to allow accessing the SPI flash from U-Boot in the case if U-Boot runs in the non-secure mode on AArch64.
 Either way, the SPI flash support in the main U-Boot binary is very much optional.

-A driver model compatible SPI driver for u-boot is currently being worked on.
+A driver model compatible SPI driver for u-boot was worked on and is now available in mainline u-boot (see below).
 In combination with the earlier work on the SPL, this driver allows for booting both u-boot and Linux from SPI flash.
 At the moment, the following boards have been tested:

 - A20 OLinuXino LIME 2 with Winbond W25Q128BV 128 Mbit (booting FIT image from SPI flash)